 Overexpenditures may be transferred from any grant or contract to a fixed price surplus budget.

-Fixed price agreements (budget type/class 05/14 for grants and 05/31 for contracts) provide for a firm price that is not subject to any adjustment on the basis of the University's cost experience in performing the work.
+Fixed price agreements (budget type/class 05/14 for grants and 05/31 for contracts) provide for a firm price rather than reimbursement for the University's costs in performing the work.
 Compensation is usually established at a fixed amount per test or per deliverable, with the Principal Investigator and parent department assuming responsibility for keeping costs within the amount earned.
 This award type places maximum risk and full responsibility upon the Principal Investigator for all costs and the resulting balance or deficit.

 Industry-sponsored clinical trial agreements (05/35) are considered fixed price unless otherwise stated in the award documents.
-These award contracts are billed by the administering department and funds are applied by Grant and Contract Accounting (GCA).
+These award contracts are billed by the administering department, and funds received are applied to the budget by Grant and Contract Accounting (GCA).
 Upon verification from the department that the study is complete, the budget can be closed.